A guide to helping without enabling addiction

 1. Give up control

 Giving up control may seem difficult when dealing with your addicted child.
 You may be used to taking responsibility for many aspects of their lives.
 Yet, ceding control does not mean letting go of healthy boundaries and limits.
-It means empowering your child to be in charge of his or her recovery.
+Remember the many ways of how to stop enabling your grown child.
+These rules and boundaries still apply.
+But you also want to empower your child to be in charge of his or her recovery.
 It may seem scary.
 Nonetheless, letting your child be responsible for themselves, rather than relying on their parents to solve problems, will allow for personal growth and a sense of ownership over the recovery process.
 Following the completion of a rehab program, it can be easy to return to a codependent relationship.
 However, you must allow your child to recover for themselves.
 This is not something you can do for them.
 For example, you can encourage your child to go to peer support groups such as Alcoholics Anonymous or Narcotics Anonymous, but you can not force them to attend meetings.
 Resist the urge to take control and let your child learn how to manage his or her own life.
 If you find this especially challenging, look to family support groups to help navigate the recovery process and keep you accountable.
 Having an informed support group with members that understand the challenges of loving an addict can help you deal with the difficulties of supporting sobriety while avoiding returning to enabling and codependent behaviors.

 2. Engage in the process and anticipate changes to current family dynamics